 With the benefit of accurate attribution data and options to combine it with powerful analytics tools, marketers can refine their mobile insights as never before.
 They can run more targeted Journeys campaigns, test and iterate across platforms, and take a lifecycle view of what is (and isn’t) generating ROI.
 In short, they can work smarter.

 In the 2018 Mobile Growth Handbook, improving attribution was referenced as a top marketing team priority by over 35% of respondents.
 This isn’t surprising, as accurate attribution is a gateway to more effective deep linking and app engagement, especially in cross-platform user flows.

 Again the focal point returns to accuracy.
 As pointed out in a recent post by Alex Austin, Time Matters for Cross-Platform Attribution: A Peek Into Branch Product Strategy, legacy approaches and lean data sets are a recipe for inaccurate attribution and, by extension, diminish the value of analytics platforms.
-For example, where IP addresses are referenced in an attempt to match users, attribution reliability is often in the 40% range and seldom higher than 60%.
-Alternatively, where Branch’s People-Based Attribution and data graphs are available, reliability increases to well above 90%.
+For example, where IP addresses are referenced in an attempt to model users, attribution reliability is often in the 40% range and seldom higher than 60%.
+Alternatively, where Branch’s Attribution Solution and data graphs are available, reliability increases to well above 90%.
 For competitive brands, this is a make-or-break difference.

 Considering that analytics platforms are frequently long-term investments, the upside of accurate attribution data compounds over time.
 This concept is illustrated below.
 Key takeaway: Data value is a function of data accuracy.
 In addition, when an attribution partner is selected, forward-looking brands are investing in more than what their attribution data can help them accomplish today.
 They’re equally focused on how this same partner can magnify the impact of their data in an increasingly cross-platform world.
 It’s why partnerships matter, especially in analytics and as markets evolve.